DON’T FLUSH YOUR MONEY DOWN THE TOILET.

 Most of the time you don’t even realize how much household water is wasted every day.
-It could be sneaky leaks, devilish drips or just plain mean old malfunctions.
+It could be sneaky leaks, devilish drips, or mean old malfunctions.
 Once you know where your water flows, it’s much easier to identify and repair problem areas and stop wasting water and dollars.

 DeMistify Facts – Indoors

-Welcome to our DeMistify Series.
-Everything you wanted to know about where your water goes.
+Welcome to our DeMistify Series, with everything you wanted to know about where your water goes.
 Get tips and tricks for understanding and reducing your utility bill by learning how to be a more efficient water-user.
-Saving Outdoors tips here.

-Clear away the fog surrounding the water tier structure, learn how your rates are calculated, and get help reducing your use to keep your bill low.
+Clear away the fog surrounding the water tier structure, learn how your rates are calculated inside and outside city limits, and get help reducing your use to keep your bill low.

 Top 10 no-brainers to help you save water and save money.

-Many don’t cost a thing, or they qualify for a rebate, or they pay for themselves over time.
+Many of these tips cost nothing, or they qualify for a rebate, or they pay for themselves over time.

 Upgrade Old Toilets